 The GBER can be viewed here

-The GBER expansion (Commission Regulation (EU) 2017/1084) to include ports and came into effect from 10 July 2017 and can be viewed here along with new articles for Ports and Airports it has increased the scope of existing articles and given some additional eligible costs and upper thresholds.
+The GBER expansion (Commission Regulation (EU) 2017/1084) to include ports and came into effect from 10 July 2017 and can be viewed here.
+Along with new articles for Ports and Airports the expanded GBER has increased the scope of existing articles and given some additional eligible costs and upper thresholds.
 Please read this in conjuction with the following letter from the Commission attached here, explaining some of the key changes in the GBER expansion.

 The GBER applies to all sectors of the economy with some exceptions.
 Sectoral restrictions are set out in Article 1, paragraphs 3-5 of the Regulation and include specific activities in the fishery & aquaculture sectors, in the primary production of agricultural products, the coal sector, the steel sector, shipbuilding and the synthetic fibres sector.